Green tea ice cream: Overview

 Matcha is powdered tea made from a special type of green tea called (碾茶, tencha).
 Tencha is a tea grown in the shade and one of the most expensive of all green tea types.
 It is also used in tea ceremonies in Japan.

 Matcha is sweeter and less bitter and is used today in a variety of sweets.
 In Japan, the Food Labeling Law prohibits the sale of powdered green tea made from any green tea other than tencha as matcha.
-Therefore, it is important to note that calling matcha ice cream simply "green tea ice cream" may be misleading.
+Calling matcha ice cream simply "green tea ice cream" may be misleading.